Buying guide

 AI summary

-Inflation is a rise in average prices, reducing your money's purchasing power.
-It's measured by the Consumer Price Index (CPI) and can devalue investments and lead to higher interest rates from the Reserve Bank.
+Inflation is a rise in average prices, meaning your money buys less.
+Measured by the Consumer Price Index (CPI), it makes goods more expensive, can devalue investments, and often leads the Reserve Bank to raise interest rates.

 What is inflation anyway?